mkulke/cecanyway/README.md

 ====

 cec anyway is a tiny c++ app, which uses libcec and can be run as daemon in the background.
 It communicates with xbmc using its json-rpc api.
+It has been tested and developed on debian linux, but it might work on other platforms as well.
+The following description assumes a linux setup.

 Requirements:

  * libcec2
  * xbmc 11

-Installation (on linux):
+Installation:

     make
     sudo make install